afridi315/afridi315/README.md

 # 💫 About Me:
 - 👋 Hi, I’m Enayat Afridi (Code Hunter)
-- 🌱 6+ years of experience in Android and Web Development
+- 🌱 7+ years of experience in Android and Web Development
 - 👀 Interested in solving a challenging problem.
 - 💞️ Looking forward to collaborating on open source and contributive projects in Android and Web development.
-- ✨ Android (Java/Kotlin) CodeIgniter, Laravel, MEAN Stack, Javascript, MongoDB, HTML/CSS, APIs, Front-end / Back-end
+- ✨ Android (Java/Kotlin) CodeIgniter, Laravel, MEAN Stack, NextJS, Javascript, MongoDB, HTML/CSS, APIs, Front-end / Back-end
 - 📫 Want to reach?
 Visit my [Portfolio](http://enayat.codehunters.org) or write me at enayat@codehunters.org or even you can [WhatsApp](https://wa.me/923159223072?text=Hello+from+GitHub!)